v3dqnt/MC-Settings/README.md

 # Minecraft Mods And Settings For Max FPS (1.20.1)

 ## **Installation**
+- Before Adding This Install Fabric From [Their Website](https://fabricmc.net)
 - Download This [File](https://github.com/v3dqnt/MC-Settings/blob/main/mods.zip)
 - Extract It
 - Go To Your Minecraft Directory